Candles

 Reusing candle holders

-Pop a tea light into a jar for a wonderful warm effect to the home
+Pop a tea light into a jar for a beautiful, warm effect on the home

 Reuse candle jars